 NWB Bank believes it is able to maintain its strategy through its efficient, high-quality and committed organization, which has strong access to funding in the international money and capital markets due to its favorable credit ratings.
-NWB Bank's important role in the Dutch public sector is reflected by its well-established track record and high market share in lending activities for public sector institutions such as social housing, water authorities and healthcare as well as public-private partnerships and renewable energy.
+NWB Bank's important role in the Dutch public sector is reflected by its well-established track record and high market share in lending activities for public sector institutions such as social housing, water authorities and healthcare as well as public-private partnerships, water utilities and renewable energy.
 This positions NWB Bank to provide stable and low-cost financing to and for the Dutch public sector with ensuing broader public benefits.
 Important strategic prerequisites for achieving these objectives include:

-- continuing ownership by the Dutch State and other public authorities as set out in NWB Bank's Articles of Association; - continuing restrictions on NWB Bank's operations as set out in the Articles of Association; - maintaining its credit rating equivalent to the credit rating of the Dutch State; - retaining a transparent and robust financial position; - continuing provision of low-cost and competitive funding; - maintaining its low risk profile; - maintaining access to the international capital markets; - maintaining professional asset and liability management; - maintaining efficient and low cost operational management; - maintaining a sound interest margin; - maintaining excellent corporate governance standards and implementation; - providing sustainable solutions; and - leading in the area of corporate social responsibility.
+- continuing ownership by the Dutch State and other public authorities as set out in NWB Bank's Articles of Association; - continuing restrictions on NWB Bank's operations as set out in the Articles of Association; - maintaining its credit rating equivalent to the credit rating of the Dutch State; - retaining a transparent and robust financial position; - continuing provision of low-cost and competitive funding; - maintaining its low risk profile; - maintaining access to the international capital markets; - maintaining professional asset and liability management; - maintaining efficient and low cost operational management; - maintaining a sound interest margin; - maintaining excellent corporate governance standards and implementation; - providing sustainable solutions; and - leading in the area of corporate social responsibility

 With its specialized services, NWB Bank continues to benefit from focusing its operations primarily within the public sector.
 Loans to many (semi) public sector entities have been categorized as having a zero per cent risk weighting for capital requirement purposes meaning that such loans do not affect NWB Bank's capital requirements and are considered 'solvency-free' to NWB Bank, which is reflected in NWB Bank's limited credit risk as expressed by its robust Tier-1 ratio.
 NWB Bank has large lending market shares in certain segments of the Dutch public sector, in particular in lending to social housing associations and water authorities, where it will seek to maintain its substantial market share.
-In 2013, in response to an increasing need seen among its borrowers, NWB Bank decided to expand its services to include the financing of projects using a PPP model.
-Engaging in PPP financing enables NWB Bank to direct the social responsibility and sustainability of certain projects such as accommodation-based projects, and land- and water-based infrastructure projects.
-In 2015 NWB Bank entered into its first PPP financing transaction.
-Currently NWB Bank holds a portfolio of twelve PPP projects (via primary- and secondary trades and refinancing's) equaling a total debt participation of €782 million.
-In 2018 NWB Bank extended its project finance activities with the financing of renewable energy projects, NWB Bank currently holds one onshore windfarm in its portfolio.